There are two primary types of solutions for databases: SQL vs NoSQL – or relational databases and non-relational databases.

 Time Series Databases

-They haveoptimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.
+They have optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.

 Example: InfluxDB

-Differences as SQL vs NoSQL
+Differences between SQL vs NoSQL

 Storage